fadedbee/turnstile/README.md

 knowing that only they can decrypt it.
 (You can't even decrypt it yourself, so you'd better keep the original, if it's needed.)

+You can already do similar things with openssl or PGP, so this isn't very exciting.

 ## Usage ##